cwk9852/DatabaseConcepts/README.md

 ****
 **Video Store DB**
 ****
-Given a brief summary of the Smal Business Video Store business operation, a task was assigned to develop a PostgreSQL database to automate record keeping of inventory and business transactions.
-The final structure of the operational database consists of fourteen entity tables and four association tables required to achieve many-to-many relationships.
+Given a brief summary of the Small Business Video Store business operation, a task was assigned to develop a PostgreSQL database to automate record keeping of inventory and business transactions.
+The final structure of the database consists of fourteen entity tables and four association tables required to achieve many-to-many relationships.
 All tables were then successfully populated with an adequate quantity of sample data required to meet testing requirements, ensuring that all